alphagov/government-service-design-manual/service-manual/the-team/index.md

 * a [service manager](/service-manual/the-team/service-manager.html) (the 'product owner')
 	* probably supported by a product manager
-	* possibly supported by one or more [digital performance analysts](/service-manual/the-team/recruitment/performance-analyst-jd.html)
+	* supported by one or more [digital performance analysts](/service-manual/the-team/recruitment/performance-analyst-jd.html)
 * a [delivery manager](/service-manual/the-team/delivery-manager.html)
 * a tech lead
 * one or more [designers](/service-manual/the-team/designer.html)